Policies

 I cannot allow inappropriate physical contact, violence, or abusive behaviour, and reserve the right to end or refuse our work together at my discretion.

-Furthermore, I ask that clients do not attend sessions under the influence of alcohol or substances, as this can affect the safety and effectiveness of the work we do together.
+Furthermore, I require that clients do not attend sessions under the influence of alcohol or substances, as this can affect the safety and effectiveness of the work we do together.

 Communication outside of sessions